Perspective Tracking in 18-month-old infants

 Previous studies have shown that our pupils grow a little larger when we experience conflict, and we are interested in whether young children will show these changes in pupil size when they have information about the location of the ball that differs from the person in the video.

 We chose 18-month-olds because previous studies found that about 50% of children begin to recognize themselves in the mirror.
 This is related to their developing sense of self, or their understanding of their own perspective.
-For the present study, we investigated whether children’s looking behavior and pupil dilation patterns differed depending on whether they recognized themselves in the mirror or not.
+For the present study, we investigated whether children’s looking behaviour and pupil dilation patterns differed depending on whether they recognized themselves in the mirror or not.

 Half of the infants recognized themselves in the mirror (mirror recognizers), and half of them did not (mirror non-recognizers).
 We did not find any differences in the looking patterns in these two groups and both groups tended to look at the box where they themselves knew where the ball was located, and not the box where the person in the video should think the ball is.